syncfusion-content/maui-docs/MAUI/DateTimePicker/date-restriction.md

 ## Maximum date
-The Date time picker provides an option to restrict the selection of date and time by using the [MaximumDate] property in [SfDateTimePicker] and you cannot select the date and time beyond the maximumDate date range.
+The Date time picker provides an option to restrict the selection of date and time by using the [MaximumDate] property in [SfDateTimePicker] and you cannot select the date and time beyond the maximum date range.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="2" %}